dorkalev/sinatra-boilerplate/README.md

 exceptions to Airbrake.
 You have to fill in your Airbrake token.

+---

 ## Usage

-1. `git clone repository`
+1. `git clone git@github.com:FTBpro/sinatra-boilerplate.git`
 2. `git remote rm origin`
 3. `git remote add origin git@github.com:my_org/my_repo.git`
 4. `bundle install`
 5. `rspec spec` to make sure everything went OK
-6. Search for [TODO] and fill in the missing parameters
+6. Search for [TODO] in project files and fill in the missing parameters
-7. TDD your awesome server
+7. TDD your awesome server - use `guard` to have fast feedback loop.
 8. Run `rackup` and open `http://localhost:9292` to see it in action